JuliaComputing/DataSets.jl/README.md

 ## Data Projects

 For using multiple datasets together — for example, in a scientific project — we'd like a `DataProject` type.
 A `DataProject` is a binding of convenient names to `DataSet`s.
-Perhaps it also includes the `DataSet` configuration itself, for those datasets which are not registered.
+Perhaps it also maintains the serialized `DataSet` information as well for those datasets which are not registered.
 It might be stored in a Data.toml, in analogy to Project.toml.

 Maintaince of the data project should occur via a data REPL.